edmundojr/edmundojr.github.io/src/pages/blog/xcode-ios-build-fail-compileassetcatalog/index.md

 ---
-title: 'XCode iOS Build fail: CompileAssetCatalog'
+title: 'macOS upgrade breaking XCode iOS build'
-description: 'Try this if your iOS builds are failing.'
+description: 'Try this if your iOS builds are failing on CompileAssetCatalog step.'
 date: '2019-08-13'
 tags: ['Development']
 ---